-The aim of this study was to investigate the concentrations of vascular endothelial growth factor (VEGF), basic fibroblast growth factor (bFGF), leptin, tumor necrosis factor-a, interleukin (IL)-1β and IL-6, in cycles with a premature rise of serum progesterone.
-25 intracytoplasmic sperm injection (ICSI) cycles with (Group 1) and 25 ICSI cycles without a premature progesterone elevation (Group 2) were included.
-The cut-off value of serum progesterone on the day of human chorionic gonadotropin (hCG) administration was 0.9 ng/ml.
+The aim of this study was to investigate the concentrations of vascular endothelial growth factor (VEGF), basic fibroblast growth factor (bFGF), leptin, tumor necrosis factor- α , interleukin (IL)-1 β and IL-6, in cycles with a premature rise of serum progesterone (P).
+25 intracytoplasmic sperm injection cycles (ICSI) cycles with (group 1) and 25 ICSI cycles without a premature elevation of P (group 2) were included.
+The cut-off value of serum P on the day of human chorionic gonadotropin (hCG) was 0.9ng/ml.
 The indication for ICSI was male factor infertility exclusively.
-On the day of hCG injection, serum IL-6, VEGF and bFGF were significantly higher in Group 1 (7.7±24.5 pg/ml, 290.2±161.4 pg/ml and 15.7±8.2 ng/ml respectively) than in Group 2 (1.7±0.7 pg/ml, 175.2±92.1 pg/ml, and 9±1.6 ng/ml respectively).
-On the day of follicular puncture, serum cytokine concentrations were similar in the two groups.
-IL-6 intrafollicular concentrations were higher in Group 1 $(14.7\pm20.7 \text{ pg/ml})$ than in Group 2 $(9\pm9.3 \text{ pg/ml}, p=0.031)$.
+On the day of hCG, serum IL-6, VEGF and bFGF were significantly higher in group 1 (7.7±24.5pg/ml, 290.2±161.4pg/ml and 15.7±8.2ng/ml respectively) than in group 2 (1.7±0.7 pg/ml, 175.2±92.1pg/ml, and 9±1.6ng/ml respectively).
+On the day of follicular puncture, serum cytokine concentrations were similar between the two groups.
+IL-6 intrafollicular concentrations were higher in group 1 (14.7±20.7pg/ml) than in group 2 (9±9.3pg/ml; p=0.031).
 There were no differences regarding the ICSI outcome.
-Patients with serum progesterone above 0.9 ng/ml, have elevated serum concentrations of IL-6, VEGF, and bFGF, as well as elevated intrafollicular concentrations of IL-6.
-The outcome of ICSI cycles is not associated with premature elevation of progesterone when the cut-off value is set at 0.9 ng/ml.
+Patients with serum P >0.9ng/ml, have elevated serum concentrations of IL-6, VEGF, and bFGF, as well as elevated intrafollicular concentrations of IL-6.
+The outcome of ICSI cycles is not associated with premature elevation of P when the cut-off value is set at 0.9ng/ml.